cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ﻿# Implement the Fraction class according to the following requirements:

 ## Propeties:
-- Numer: Numerator
+- Numer: Numerator//เศษ
-- Denom: Denominator (default=1, cannot be 0)
+- Denom: Denominator (default=1, cannot be 0)//ส่วน
 - Count: counting #objects of this class (static)
 Note: Numerator and Denominator have to in the minimal form.
       See r3 and r6.